vaginessa/blog/blog_posts/worklog.md

 ---

 Playing a bit with https://sciter.com (trying to build a UI version of https://github.com/jonas/tig).
 Sciter is very promising in the sense of allowing to build UI quickly.
 However, it's badly documented.
-Good thing it has lots of examples in the SDK. #sciter
+Good thing it has lots of examples in the SDK. #sciter #did